Esthetician Cover Letter Examples That Get You Hired in 2026

 During my certification at [School Name], I completed advanced modules in chemical exfoliation and sanitation compliance.
 I treated over [number] clients in supervised clinics, focusing on acne-prone and sensitive skin types.

 On my final clinic day, a client who had struggled with redness for years told me she finally understood her skin.
 We adjusted her routine step by step.
-That structured approach is what I bring from my previous career: analysis first, action second.
+That structured approach is something I bring from my previous career: analysis first, action second.

 If you are looking for someone who chose this profession intentionally and approaches it with discipline, I would welcome the opportunity to discuss how I can contribute to [Spa Name].